AdamDadeH/adamdadeh.github.io/_posts/2020-02-22-symmetries-in-ml-1.md

 quotient of $X$ with respect to $\sim_{\phi}$).

-For our simple example it is amusing to note that these equivalence classes are called ``Necklaces'' [necklaces - mathworld](http://mathworld.wolfram.com/Necklace.html) and have been actively studied within [combinatorics](https://oeis.org/A000031) - where the primary object of study is the number of distinct equivalence classes.
+For our simple example it is amusing to note that these equivalence classes are called "Necklaces" [necklaces - mathworld](http://mathworld.wolfram.com/Necklace.html) and have been actively studied within [combinatorics](https://oeis.org/A000031) - where the primary object of study is the number of distinct equivalence classes.
 This also hints that the study of these objects is non-trivial!

 For different $N$ we can write down representatives of the equivalence classes.